mariagaa993/app-rick-and-morty/README.md

     - Characters
     - Episodes
     - Locations
-- Look for something specific
+- You can write in the search and it will show you the data obtained from the API
+- The search can be done by name
+- Button to reset the search and clean the container
-- Pagination
+- Paginator
-- Modal to see more information
+- When you click on one item, a modal shown with detailed information

 ## Was used to create the app:

+- React Hooks
     - UseState
     - UseContext
-- SASS
+- SASS/scss
 - GraphQL
 - Apollo Client
 - React-spinners